chronot1995/cumulus-ansible-intermediate-mlag-j2/README.md

 ### UPDATES

 04/06/2019 - Upgraded to 3.7.4, Added MLAG Unnumbered, Updated to Ansible 2.7, replaced old "shutdown" tasks with "reboot" tasks.

 ### Summary:

-This is an Ansible demo which configures two Cumulus VX switches in a CLAG configuration with a Linux server.
+This is an Ansible demo which configures two Cumulus VX switches in an MLAG configuration with a Linux server.
 This demo will utilize Jinja2 / J2 templates and Ansible.

 ### Network Diagram: